kodadot/kodadot-presskit/README.md

 ---

-*This presskit may not include all files of logo that you need for your use.
+*This presskit may not include all files of the logo that you need for your use.
-Please contact Anett if you need different format of the logo or help with modification of logo for your Community or other use.
+Please contact Anett if you need a different format of the the logo or help with modification of logo for your Community or other use.
 Find Anett in KodaDot Telegram and Discord channels or DM her via [Twitter](https://twitter.com/AnettRolikova).*